 A noise-gate is useful for many applications, but one of the most common uses is when cleaning up an audio vocal.
 You’ll find that, when recording vocals, the highly sensitive studio microphone may make it difficult to isolate unwanted background vocal sounds completely.
 Hence, a noise-gate plugin can help reduce any minimal background noises in a vocal, oreven reduce the level at where a singer may take small breaths or pauses.
 This way, you don’t need to go in and cut them out yourself in the mix.

-Noise-gates are also useful when recording anything live- including guitars, drums, and so forth.
+Noise-gates are also one of the best mixing plugins to use when recording anything live- including guitars, drums, and so forth.
 For example, a guitar may have a tiny buzz or twang in between notes or phrases.
 A noise-gate can be set to reduce these small yet noticeable imperfections.

 Recommended Noise-Gate Plugins

 There are a few options you can keep in mind when shopping for a good Noise Gate plugin.
 Here are two:

 We opt for Gatekeeper by Polyverse music as one of our favorite noise-gate choices.
 This interface is especially useful for visual people, as you can draw out your noise-gate threshold curve to align perfectly with your signal’s particular waveform shape.

 Sonnox Oxford Drum Gate